canro91/canro91.github.io/_posts/2024-11-07-CompaniesToBuy.md

 ---
 layout: post
-title: "Here's How I'm Answering: What Companies Should I Buy?"
+title: "From Now On Here's How I'm Answering: What Stocks Should I Buy?"
 tags: misc
 ---